ohler55/ojc/compare/results.md

 ## Test executed on 2020-09-06

+First some basic tests were run to make sure both parsers were able to detect errors that some parsers (such as the earlier release of simdjosn) miss.
+Some features are also listed for comparison.

 | Test                             | oj         | simdjson   |
 | -------------------------------- | ---------- | ---------- |
 | Valid unicode                    |     ✅     |     ✅     |